luanpersini/vidly-front-react-ts/README.md

 - Made a single File to handle routes, mapping it inside App.tsx.
 - Implemented an abstraction to http calls (AxiosHttpAdapter)
 - Used a decorator to intercept unexpected errors from http service.
-- Implemented a Log Service using a Decorator to intercept unexpected errors from http calls. (log-http-decorator)
+- Implemented a error boundary in the React `<main className="container">` to handle unexpected errors without breaking the app completly.
 - Made a helper to handle http responses, resolving expected errors (forbidden, notFound, etc) with the possibility of using Toast Messages.
 - Implemented an abstraction to validate schemas (YupAdapter)
 - Implemented a dinamic route system.